Nemin32/Nemin32.github.io/other/_posts/2020-08-18-munchrant.md

 ### The Sound Design

-This one is also somewhat of a mixed bag, but the distinction is quite clear: The music is great, the sounds otherwise range from "eh, okay" to "simply terrible."
+This one is also somewhat of a mixed bag, but the distinction is quite clear: the music is great, the sounds otherwise range from "eh, okay" to "simply terrible."
 Compare for instance the ding that plays when you complete an objective to the sound Munch makes while moving around on land.
 The latter didn't become an ironic meme for no reason and on PC the problem is further exacerbated by